mariabenitocst/J-factor/README.md

 # J-factor
-C++ computation of the J-factor in a particualar ROI
+C++ computation of the J-factor in a particular region of interest (ROI)